luis-gzz/ATLGardensCS4400/README.md

 # ATL Gardens Webpage

-The final project for CS4400 Intro to Database Systems.
+Final project for CS4400 Intro to Database Systems.
 We were tasked with creating a ER diagram for the relational database tables, writing the SQL queries, and building a full stack app.
 The project tasked us with creating a propetry management portal for owners and visitors of Atlanta area gardens, farms, and orchards.